mikenguyen13/tidy_finance_vn_web/README.md

-# Tidy Finance Vietnam 🇻🇳
+# Applying Tidy Finance with Python to Vietnam

 An approach to empirical finance in Vietnam with Python.